knarf7112/knarf7112.github.io/resume-en.md

 # Knock Yang (楊世嘉)

-Currently working at Xuenn Private Limited Co., Ltd.
-The main job is to be responsible for the system interface and integration services of hundreds of partners.
-In addition to fulfilling business requirements, the front-end architecture and performance improvement were also adjusted at the same time, and have rich communication experience, assist multiple partners to deal with system integration issues.
-Have good CI/CD process integration experience, plan and lead the team to implement the GIT release process.
-Experience in IIS tuning and stress testing to avoid application crashes.
-Design and implement related functions of traffic control.
+I am currently the lead contact window for integration services at Xuenn Co., Ltd for more than a hundred partners.
+In addition to provide integration services, resolve technical issues and fulfill business requirements for our partners, I also assist our partners to improve performance and the front-end architecture design.
+I am also responsible for CI/CD planning and implementation project, leading my department to implement GIT release process base on our work flow.
+My experience in Xuenn also includes IIS tuning, stress testing in preventing service impact, and design/implementation for traffic control related functions.

-The last job was at O'Pay Electronic Payment Co., Ltd.
-The main work is the development of gold flow API functions and platform functions.
+My previous work at O'Pay Electronic Payment Co., Ltd was to develop payment flow API and platform functions.
-Complete the function of interfacing with the government's open platform for water fee payment, Cooperate with the mobile team and implement the page function on the webview, And have relevant experience in mobile phone native message push and Websocket server development, improve the Websocket authentication method during the period to avoid DDoS attacks.
+I have completed the function and interface to integrate with government’s utility payment, worked with mobile team to implement function on website in webview.
+I have also worked on mobile phone native message push notification function and improvement of authentication process with Websocket server to avoid DDoS attacks.

-At icash Co., Ltd, the main work is the development of 7-11 POS card machine and the information service of the center, and the completion of multiple bank interfacing tasks.
-Completed the automatic value-added service project of credit card cooperation between 7-11 store POS machines and the central terminal and multiple banks.
-Development of enterprise value-added web services for 7-11 iBon devices.
-An encryption and decryption application for iCash card production and key management.
+At icash Co., Ltd, my main responsibility was to develop 7-11 POS and information system.
+I have completed integration with several banks including CTBC Bank, Taipeifubon and E.Sun commercial bank.
+The functions I’ve worked to develop include credit cards’ balance transfer/replenishing service in between 7-11 and the banks, enterprise functions for 7-11 iBon services, and encryption and decryption application for iCash card and encryption key management.

 ## Contacts